the thinking is already done · $189Get The Vault →

 I built this because nothing like it existed.
 Because some days "just do it" isn't a strategy — it's a slur.

-Because the people who need AI the most are the ones least able to figure it out in the moment they need it.
+Because the people who categorically need AI the most... are the ones LEAST ABLE to figure it out in the moment they just can't anymore.

 — Maddie